jakazmie/AIDays/DeveloperTrack/README.md

    - Use default values for all other parameters.

-2. When your VM is ready use Azure Portal Cloud Shell to configure it up for the labs
+2. When your VM is ready use Azure Portal Cloud Shell to clone the lab files and install pre-requisities.

 ```
 # Logon to your VM